aj-broderick/SNS_Anomaly_Detection/Results.md

 <font color=#4348DD>

   * The team's recommendation for future capstone projects would be to get the submission of documents and required IT trainings in Week 1.
 If an SOP specifically to students working with the Jefferson Lab could be developed containing the different steps and requirements needed, it could be distributed as soon as the teams are developed.
-This would speep up timing of getting students into the data, and give more time for data analysis and model development
+This would speed up timing of getting students into the data, and give more time for data analysis and model development

 </font>

 ### <u>iFarm & slurm</u>
-&emsp; Similiar to accessing the data, one challenge that the team faced was running large scale models in the JLab environment once the models were developed in the Jupyter Notebooks.
+&emsp; Similar to accessing the data, one challenge that the team faced was running large scale models in the JLab environment once the models were developed in the Jupyter Notebooks.
 There was some trial and error that occurred when attempting to get the environment up and running in which to execute the code.
 Kishan did a great job in finding a solution that worked and in providing some documentation once issues were resolved

 <font color=#4348DD>

   * Expanding on the previous recommendation of an SOP for ODU students, there should be a JLab version that walks through the steps that would be required to create a shared folder and the required code/sub-folders for the teams to execute the code
-  * Another thing that would be benefical for future ODU students would be guidelines and explinations on bits of code that we're able to change for submitting batches to slurm.
+  * Another thing that would be beneficial for future ODU students would be guidelines and explanations on bits of code that we're able to change for submitting batches to slurm.
 We were hesitant to change too much to avoid causing downstream impacts on JLab processing cores by accidently overindexing on resources

 </font>